 When you accept a position with EF English First in China, we know you’ll want time to travel and explore this side of the world!
-Click the video below as we answer the most frequently asked questions about travelling in China.
+Click the video below as we answer the most frequently asked questions about how to travel in China.

 Q1.
 How do you find the best place to go?